Health and Safety Policy for Gardeners Crystal Palace

 Senior managers and team leaders share responsibility for implementing the safety policy and ensuring that resources are available for safe working.
 They will allocate time for training, maintain equipment and oversee daily safety briefings.
 Every operative has a personal duty to work safely and to look out for colleagues.
 Contractors engaged for specialist tasks must demonstrate appropriate safety competence before work begins.
 Clear delegation and documented responsibilities help maintain consistent standards across all garden maintenance and landscaping assignments.

-Team demonstrating safe use of tools and PPE during landscaping work Risk assessment is central to our approach.
+A woman with blonde hair wearing a blue plaid shirt, white top, and gardening gloves is engaged in pruning or cutting a shrub in an outdoor garden space.
+The garden features a well-maintained lawn in the foreground, with dense, leafy bushes and small trees situated behind her.
+The background includes blurred elements of a garden fence, some potted plants, and possibly a garden structure, suggesting a private or community garden area within the Crystal Palace region.
+The scene is bathed in natural daylight, indicating clear weather conditions typical of a mild, temperate climate.
+The overall setting showcases a neatly landscaped garden with a mixture of natural greenery and subtle, cultivated plantings, providing a natural connection to outdoor gardening services carried out by Gardeners Crystal Palace in South London postcode area.
+Risk assessment is central to our approach.
 Before starting work, teams will identify hazards, evaluate risk and implement control measures.
 Common controls include use of PPE (gloves, eye protection, hi-vis clothing, ear protection), tool guards, appropriate vehicle loading and clear exclusion zones.
 For tasks with residual risk, supervisors will set up written permits and emergency plans.
 Control measures are regularly reviewed to ensure they remain effective and proportionate.

 We maintain a concise set of safe working rules that cover: manual handling techniques to avoid strain, safe use of powered equipment, secure storage and transport of materials, and safe working near roads or public spaces.
 Training records, equipment checks and maintenance logs are kept up to date so that equipment failures are prevented and defects are reported at once.
 Preventive maintenance reduces the likelihood of accidents and helps sustain a reliable service.